Stay up to date! Subscribe to our newsletter

 There are three main types of woodland habitat in and around Hazelwood:

 1. Alluvial woodland

-Coillte Nature will undertake a major project to remove invasive rhododendron, laurel and dogwood species from 30 hectares of the alluvial woodlands, close to the area already cleared under the earlier EU LIFE Project.
+Coillte Nature has been undertaking a major project to remove invasive rhododendron, laurel and dogwood species from 30 hectares of the alluvial woodlands, close to the area already cleared under the earlier EU LIFE Project.
 This will improve the biodiversity of the site by providing space and light for lots of different species of ground flora to grow and allow the woodland to regenerate naturally.
-We will also improve the habitat by felling the non-native conifers (Norway spruce, western hemlock) and non-native broadleaves (beech, horse chestnut and sycamore) that have spread into the area.
+We will also improve the habitat by felling some non-native conifers (Norway spruce, western hemlock) and non-native broadleaves (beech, horse chestnut and sycamore) that have spread into the area.

 2. Mixed broadleaf woodland

 This is the amenity woodland area with tracks and trails that you can access from the main car park.
 It features a mixture of native and non-native broadleaf and conifer species, many of which are of a similar age and planted close together.
 This means that there are few young trees coming up in the understory, making the forest vulnerable in the medium- to long-term.

 Coillte Nature will carefully select and remove a small number of mature non-native trees in order to allow more light to fall on the forest floor, using a Continuous Cover Forestry (CCF) approach.
 In some cases, native trees will grow naturally in the gaps.
 Where they don’t, we’ll plant them and protect them from animals (like deer) that might eat them.
 This will make the forest multi-generational, improve its structural diversity and enhance its resilience to climate change.